Scrapbookpages Blog

 Back when Sen. Christopher Dodd decided to run for President, he wrote a book in which he quoted extensively from the letters that his father had written to his mother while the Nuremberg IMT was in progress.
 I read the book, Letters from Nuremberg shortly after it was published.

-I was struck by the fact that Thomas J. Dodd seemed to believe that the Allies were being very fair to the Germans and giving them a fair trial.
-The only criticism he had was that 75% of the lawyers involved were Jewish.
+I was struck by the fact that Thomas J. Dodd seemed to believe that the Allies were being very fair to the Germans and had given them a fair trial.
+The only criticism he had was that 75% of the lawyers, involved in the trial of the German war criminals were Jewish.
 He didn’t seem to understand that these jobs were given to Jews because they could speak German, or at least Yiddish.

 Update Nov.
 24, 2010: